 While blue marlin inhabit all warm seas, blacks are strictly limited to the Pacific and Indian oceans.
 And while blue marlin seldom venture from the deep-blue open ocean, blacks are known to prowl shallow banks and near-coastal waters.
-Australians often use huge live or rigged dead baits to hook grander blacks, which are also taken off Hawaii, Panama and north into Mexican waters, and elsewhere.
+Australians often use huge live or rigged dead baits to hook grander blacks, which are also taken off Hawaii, Panama, north into Mexican waters, and elsewhere.
 Along with the blue marlin, this apex predator is one of the oceans ultimate trophies.
-And the ultimate black to date the all-tackle-record 1,560-pounder came from Cabo Blanco, Peru, in 1953.
+To date, the ultimate black all-tackle-record 1,560-pounder came from Cabo Blanco, Peru, in 1953.

-Hooking and releasing a large blue marlin qualifies for many anglers as sport fishing’s greatest challenge, thrill and accomplishment.
+Hooking and releasing a large blue marlin qualifies for many anglers as sport fishing’s greatest challenge, thrill, and accomplishment.
 Blues are caught in oceans around the world on live and dead baits and large trolled lures.
-Seeing the bill of a big blue in a trolling spread and then watching an amazing display of power as hundreds of pounds of angry billfish repeatedly go airborne, make for angling’s most unforgettable sights.
+See the bill of a big blue in a trolling spread and then watch an amazing display of power as hundreds of pounds of angry billfish repeatedly go airborne—this makes for angling’s most unforgettable sights.
 Blue marlin populations are under siege primarily by (often illegal) commercial longline fishing, which is a threat to the species.
 The all-tackle record for the Atlantic is 1,402 pounds, 2 ounces, caught off Vitoria, Brazil, in 1979.
 For the Pacific: 1,376 pounds, taken off Kona, Hawaii, in 1982.

-Brute power that is what these giants of the snapper clan are all about.
-And stopping power is what an angler who would tangle with them needs to have, or he will find his quarry back in its reef or wreck in a flash.
+Brute power is what these giants of the snapper clan are all about.
+And stopping power is what an angler who would tangle with them needs to have, or he will find his quarry back in its reef or himself in a shipwreck in a flash.
 Pacific Cubera (record: 78 pounds, 12 ounces) lurk over shallower reefs where they’ll come up to strike (explode on) large poppers.

-This Photo was taken in 2013 and had it not been released would have shattered the IGFA All tackle World Record as it weighed 89lbs 12oz and was caught by the Editor of Florida Sport Fishing Magazine Mr Mike Genoun.
+This Photo was taken in 2013 and, had it not been released, would have shattered the IGFA All-Tackle World Record as it weighed 89 pounds, 12ounces and was caught by the Editor of Florida Sport Fishing Magazine—Mr. Mike Genoun.

-The distinctive high, comblike dorsal fin of a lit-up roosterfish cutting through green inshore waters, hot on the trail of a live bait or popper, is one of sport fishings most memorable sights.
+The distinctive high, comb-like dorsal fin of a lit-up roosterfish cutting through green inshore waters, hot on the trail of live bait or popper, is one of the most memorable sights in all of sport fishing.
 Roosters are unique to the eastern Pacific, where they are caught from Baja into northern South America.
 Once thought to be a species of jack (Carangidae), roosters are in fact in their own family.
-They do, however, certainly fight with jacklike stubbornness and power but add to that fight the ability to jump, which further explains their appeal as game fish.
+They do, however, certainly fight with jack-like stubbornness and power but add to that fight the ability to jump, which further explains their appeal as game fish.
 Roosters are fish of beaches and rocky shores.
-They can reach weights in excess of 100 pounds, witness the IGFA record since 1960 of 114 pounds from La Paz, Mexico.
+They can reach weights in excess of 100 pounds—the IGFA record since 1960 was 114 pounds from La Paz, Mexico.

-Amberjack, or Reef Donkeys, are not a great looking fish but they sure pull hard.
-In many parts of Latin America they are called Pez Fuerte which literally means Strong Fish.
+Amberjack, or Reef Donkeys, are not a great looking fish, but they sure pull hard.
+In many parts of Latin America, they are called Pez Fuerte which literally means Strong Fish.
 They are found in tropical reefs in both the Atlantic and Pacific.
-They sometimes come up to the surface but are generally found nearer to the bottom.
-Although they are not as adept at bricking you in the rocks as Snappers or Groupers, you do need to pull hard to ensure that doesn’t happen
+They sometimes come up to the surface but are generally found near the bottom.
+Although they are not as adept at bricking you in the rocks as Snappers or Groupers, you do need to pull hard to ensure that doesn’t happen.

-Amberjack readily eat lures and bait fished either at the bottom or at whatever depth they happen to be at.
+Amberjack readily eat lures and bait fish either at the bottom or at whatever depth they happen to be at.
 They can sometimes be coaxed to the surface with chum.

-Built for speed.
-One look confirms that description of wahoo: torpedoes with fins.
-Many anglers believe wahoo to be the fastest fish in the sea and perhaps size for size they are but in any case, their first run (particularly if on tackle of appropriate size) is simply smokin hot.
-A testament to their velocity: Some wahoo trollers pull lures at speeds exceeding 15 knots.
+Built for speed, wahoos are described as torpedoes with fins.
+Many anglers believe wahoo to be the fastest fish in the sea and perhaps, size for size, they are.
+But in any case, their first run (particularly if the tackle is of appropriate size) is simply smokin’ hot.
+A testament to their velocity, some wahoo trollers pull lures at speeds exceeding 15 knots.
 Hoos are found around the world in tropical/warm seas and may travel in packs.
 They typically patrol near the surface, from blue water far offshore to the edges of steep rocky shorelines and submarine shelves.
 One of the largest members of the mackerel family, wahoo are esteemed for their white flesh.
 The all-tackle world record weighing 184 pounds was taken off Cabo San Lucas in 2000.

-The ideal and arguably most popular offshore game fish: a willing striker, sight-casting friendly, determined and often aerobatic fights, stubborn tendency to sound, great table fare, and beautiful.
-What else could one want?.
-The perfect game fish, says Marlin magazines Dave Ferrell.
-The flashing neon hues of emerald, peacock blue and brilliant yellow among a lit-up school of rapacious dolphinfish around a boat is both common and extraordinary; theres nothing quite like it in fishing.
-Dolphin eat insatiably and grow at an astounding rate, up to 18 inches in a year.
+The ideal and arguably most popular offshore game fish—a willing striker, sight-casting friendly, determined, and often aerobatic fighter, this beautiful catch has a tendency to be stubborn.
+What else could one want?
+Marlin magazine’s Dave Ferrell says it’s the perfect game fish.
+The flashing neon hues of emerald, peacock blue, and brilliant yellow among a lit-up school of rapacious dolphinfish around a boat is both common and extraordinary; there’s nothing quite like it in fishing.
+Dolphin eat insatiably and grow at an astounding rate—up to 18 inches in a year.
 The all-tackle-record 87-pounder was taken off Papagallo, Costa Rica, in 1976.

-Mullet Snapper (Pargo Lisa) are an elongated Snapper found in the Eastern Pacific between Baja down to around Peru.
+Mullet Snapper (Pargo Lisa) is an elongated Snapper found in the Eastern Pacific between Baja down to around Peru.
 Unlike many Snappers, they are a midwater fish found over rocky areas down to around 150 feet.
 They sometimes come up to the surface and can be caught on poppers.
 They are an excellent fighter for their size.
-The current official world record is 45lbs.
+The current official world record is 45 pounds.
 The biggest ones are caught on large live baits fished on the bottom.

 When they are up shallow, these fish can sometimes be seen from the surface.
 At these times poppers work well.
-Make sure you pause in between “chugs” and fish them a little slower than you would for Jacks etc. Poppers are worth a try even if you can’t see them if you are over rock piles that rise up to 40ft or so.
-If a more subtle presentation is called for, try a surface iron jig They can also be caught on metal jigs fished deeper.
+Make sure you pause in between “chugs” and fish them a little slower than you would for Jacks, etc. Poppers are worth a try even if you can’t see them if you are over rock piles that rise up to 40 feet or so.
+If a subtler presentation is called for, try a surface iron jig.
+They can also be caught on metal jigs fished deeper.
 Live baits such as sardines work well.
-For the really big ones, larger live baits upto 2 or 3 lbs can work.
+For the really big ones, larger live baits up to two or three pounds can work.

-Almaco jack is a game fish of the family (Carangidae); they are in the same family as Yellowtail and Amberjack.
+Almaco jack is a game fish of the Carangidae family; they are in the same family as Yellowtail and Amberjack.
 They feed, both day and night, on other smaller fish such as baitfish and small squid.
 The flesh is thick and dense like Tuna and can easily pass for white albacore if prepared as sushi.

 Sport Fishing Throughout the Year

-Find your “fish of a lifetime” in the waters where numerous IGFA World Records have been set.
-The mostly calm sea is always ready to welcome you back or give you a tuna fishing experience for the first time.
-Check out our Fishing Calendar to see which species that awaits your journey any month of the year.
+Find your fish of a lifetime in the waters where numerous IGFA World Records have been set.
+The sea is always ready to welcome you back or give you a fantastic first fishing experience.
+Check out our Fishing Calendar to see which species await your journey any month of the year.